-Turns out, things aren’t that easy.
-If we want a product to REALLY work (and why would we buy it, otherwise?), we also need to make sure it can penetrate the skin as it should.
+As I grew up, I realised things aren’t that easy.
+If you want a product to REALLY work (and why would you even buy it, otherwise?), you also need to make sure it can penetrate your skin as deeply as possible.

 1. Cleanse Your Skin

-This should be a given, but who of us has never applied moisturizer over makeup because we were way too tired to take it off?
+This should be a given, but who has never applied moisturizer over makeup after coming back home at 3pm?
 Come on, we all did it at least once.

-And, we shouldn’t have bothered.
-All that makeup creates a barrier on the skin that prevents your skincare products from penetrating the skin properly (dirt will do the same, by the way).
+Truth is, you shouldn’t have bothered.
+All that makeup creates a barrier on the skin that prevents your skincare products from penetrating it properly (dirt will do the same, by the way).

-So, always, always, always, cleanse skin before you put on any skincare products.
-There’s just no point using them otherwise.
+Always, always, always, cleanse your skin before you put on any skincare products.

 2. Apply Products To Moist Skin

-Makeup and dirt aren’t the only two things that create a barrier on the skin.
-Dead skin cells do too, when they accumulate too much.
-That’s why you need to get rid of them.
-The best way to do it?
+Makeup and dirt aren’t the only things that create a barrier on the skin.
+Dead skin cells do too – when they accumulate too much.

 - If you have oily skin, salicylic acid.